groepl/Take-Useful-Notes/README.md

 # History
 **11.01.2022**<br>
-- My first book was about "Digital Sketchnotes".
+- "Digital Sketchnotes".
+My first book project.

 **05.03.2022**<br>
 - Now I have support from my Zettelkasten.
 Writing a second book in parallel is always a good choice: [MAKE USEFUL NOTES.
 A simple guide to a complex skill by using Sketchnotes, Obsidian and Zettelkasten](https://github.com/groepl/Take-Useful-Notes/tree/main/Assets)<br>